 Why are EVs better for the environment?

 The biggest reason is that they don’t run on fossil fuels, so they don’t produce greenhouse gas emissions.
 In Ottawa, fossil fuel vehicles produce 42% of emissions, so getting drivers to switch to transportation that runs on clean energy, like EVs, is key if we are to meet our climate targets.

 No, battery cells typically contain lithium, nickel, graphite, cobalt, iron and/or phosphate, none of which are rare earth elements.
 All of these are abundant in the earth’s crust.

-The chips used in all vehicles can contain rare earth elements, for example, catalytic converters used in gas-powered vehicles contain precious elements such as platinum, palladium and rhodium.
+The chips as well as electric motors used in all vehicles can contain rare earth elements, for example, catalytic converters used in gas-powered vehicles contain precious elements such as platinum, palladium and rhodium.

 What happens to an EV battery at its end of life?

 Once an EV battery has reached its end of life in a vehicle, it can still be put to good use in other ways – like storing electric energy in static storage.
 By putting electric vehicle batteries to use like this they can last another 10 years!
 After this time the battery can be recycled with material recovery rates exceeding 95%.